Add and edit a shape in Keynote on iPad

 Add a shape

-Select a category at the top of the shapes library, then tap or drag a shape to add it to your slide.
+Select a category at the top of the shapes library, then tap a shape to add it to your slide.

 To search for a shape, tap at the top of the shapes library, then enter the name of the shape.